When the Christmas season or birthdays roll around, our thoughts turn to toys for our little ones.

 “Small world play is an excellent opportunity for kids to expand their ever-growing language skills.
 From exploring new vocabulary to organizing ideas, and developing sequencing skills, small world play can support children in becoming effective storytellers as they narrate their miniature adventures”.

-While engaged in small world play, children can explore and experiment with different emotions and act out these scenes in their play.
+While engaged in small world play, like in small cozy places on the playground, children can explore and experiment with different emotions and act out these scenes in their play.
 Small world play allows children to control and manage their own environment making all the big decisions and re-creating their world as they see it.

 Developing Personal and Social Skills

 Small world play encourages children to be creative and to use their imaginations like no other play.
 It boosts their confidence and pride when they show off their creations for the first time.
 It is also an excellent way to build social skills and conflict resolution among younger children.
 Through play, children learn how to connect with one another, listen to others, take turns, respect others’ work, and advocate for themselves.
 These are all important life skills which will support their growth and development.